MirandaL27/Coding_Challenge_01/README.md

 # Horiseon Social Solution Services
+## Goals
-## The goal for this project was to refector the existing code to make it comply with accessibility standards and to refactor it remove unneccessary code.
+The goal for this project was to refactor the existing code to make it comply with accessibility standards and to refactor it remove unneccessary code.
 The project enabled me to practice code refactoring and adhering to accessibility guidelines.
-## Usage
+## Screenshot
 ![alt text](assets/images/01-html-css-git-homework-demo.png)
 ## Credits
 Miranda lane